ms2138/Jokes/README.md

 # Jokes
-An application that displays jokes
+An application that displays jokes using SwiftUI

 # Demo
 ![Jokes - Animated gif demo](demo.gif)